jonbern/climate-data-crawler/README.md

 I created this project because I needed a way to query historical climate data for locations around the world and found the core CDO web services very impractical for this purpose.

-## CdoDataCrawler > CdoDataProbingQuery > CdoApiClient
+## Components
-The Climatic Data Crawler consists of three main components which let's you query the CDO web services at a varying level of abstraction.
+The Climatic Data Crawler consists of three main components which lets you query the CDO web services at a varying level of abstraction.

 ### CdoDataCrawler